fossasia/open-event-droidgen/README.md

 - ButterKnife
 - Timber
 - Google Gson

+## Branches and Contribution policy
+We have the following branches
+ * **master**
+	 All development goes on in this branch.
+If you're making a contribution, you are supposed to make a pull request to _master_.
+	 PRs to master must pass a build check and a unit-test (_app/src/test_) check on Travis
+ * **stable**
+	 Every few days (after some contributions have come to _master_), we merge master to stable.
+PRs from _master -> stable_ will have to pass a build check, a unit-test check, AND a instrumentation test (_app/src/androidTest_) on Travis.
+ * **shipping**
+   This contains shipped code.
+After significant features/bugfixes are accumulated on stable, we make a version update, and make a release.
+	 All tagged commits on _shipping_ branch will automatically generate a release on Github with a copy of ***fDroid-debug*** and ***GooglePlay-debug*** apks.

 ## A note about Codestyle
 Please read our [CODESTYLE](CODESTYLE.md) carefully.
 Pull requests that do not match the style will be rejected.